Workato > Launch Tallyfy processes from Workato

 - Use webhooks instead of polling for real-time updates

-- Implement pagination when retrieving large datasets
+- Set up pagination when retrieving large datasets

 - Store API tokens securely in Workato’s connection management